BMBIT-oss/Wiki-Hapcanuino/Class-library-reference.md

 Update|Read RX buffer and processes message.
 Call this method in ino `loop()` function.
 Method should be called as often as possible.
 Send|Send `HapcanMessage` passed as argument.
 Node and group bytes are set from device's current configuration.
 ReceiveAnswerMessages|Set if device should process messages marked as answer.
 Default is not.
-OnMessageAcceptedEvent|Set `MessageAcceptedEventDelegate` callback function to be called when received HAPCAN message meet box criteria.
+SetExecuteInstructionDelegate|Set `ExecuteInstructionDelegate` callback function to be called when received HAPCAN message meet box criteria or direct control message is received (0x10A).
 This callback is used in ino file (simple Hapcanuino device implementation).
-OnControlMessageEvent|Set `ControlMessageEventDelegate` callback function to be called when control frame is received.
-This message contains instruction for module to execute (direct control).
 OnCanReceived|**Don't use this method directly**.
 It's for internal use only.
 OnCanReceivedDispatcher|**Don't use this static method directly**.
 It's for internal use only.